pravega/pravega/documentation/src/docs/pravega-concepts.md

 Pravega is built as a data storage primitive first and foremost.
-Pravega is carefully designed to take advantage of software defined storage so that the amount of data stored in Pravega is limited only by the total storage capacity of your data center.
-And like you would expect from a storage primitive, once data is written to Pravega it is durably stored.
-Short of a disaster that permanently destroys a large portion of a data center, data stored in Pravega is never lost.
+Pravega is carefully designed to take advantage of software defined storage so that the amount of data stored in Pravega is limited only by the total storage capacity of the data center.
+Once the data is written to Pravega it is durably stored.
+Short of a disaster, that permanently destroys a large portion of a data center but data stored in Pravega is never lost.

 Pravega provides a client library, written in Java, for building client-side applications such as analytics applications using Flink.
-The Pravega Java Client Library manages the interaction between application code and Pravega via a custom TCP wire protocol.
+The Pravega Java client library manages the interaction between the application code and Pravega via a custom TCP wire protocol.

 ## Putting the Concepts Together

-The concepts in Pravega are summarized in the following figure:
+The concepts in Pravega are depicted in the following figure:

 ![State synchroner](img/putting.all.together.new.png)

--   Pravega clients are Writers and Readers.
-Writers write Events into a Stream.
-Readers read Events from a Stream.
-Readers are grouped into ReaderGroups to read from a Stream in parallel.
+-   Pravega clients are **Writers** and **Readers**.
+Writers write events into a stream.
+Readers read events from a stream.
+Readers are grouped into **Reader Groups** to read from a stream in parallel.

--   The Controller is a server-side component that manages the control plane of Pravega.
-Streams are created, updated and listed using the Controller API.
+-   The **Controller** is a server-side component that manages the control plane of Pravega.
+Streams are created, updated and listed using the controller API.

--   The Pravega Server is a server-side component that implements read, write and other data plane operations.
+-   The **Pravega Server** is a server-side component that implements reads, writes and other data plane operations.

--   Streams are the fundamental storage primitive in Pravega.
-Streams contain a set of data elements called Events.
-Events are appended to the “tail” of the Stream by Writers.
-Readers can read Events from anywhere in the Stream.
+-   **Streams** are the fundamental storage primitive in Pravega.
+Streams contain a set of data elements called events.
+Events are appended to the “tail” of the stream by writers.
+Readers can read events from anywhere in the stream.

--   A Stream is partitioned into a set of Stream Segments.
-The number of Stream Segments in a Stream can change over time.
-Events are written into exactly one of the Stream Segments based on Routing Key.
-For any ReaderGroup reading a Stream, each Stream Segment is assigned to one Reader in that ReaderGroup.
+-   A stream is partitioned into a set of **Stream Segments**.
+The number of stream segments in a stream can change over time.
+Events are written into exactly one of the stream segments based on **Routing Key**.
+For any reader group, reading a Stream, each stream segment is assigned to one reader in that reader group.

--   Each Stream Segment is stored in a combination of Tier1 and Tier2 storage.
+-   Each stream segment is stored in a combination of **Tier 1** and **Tier 2** storage.
-    The tail of the Segment is stored in Tier1 providing low latency reads and writes.
-The rest of the Segment is stored in Tier2, providing high throughput read access with horizontal scalibility and low cost.
+    The tail of the segment is stored in Tier 1 providing low latency reads and writes.
+The rest of the segment is stored in Tier 2, providing high throughput read access with horizontal scalability and low cost.

 ## A Note on Tiered Storage

-To deliver an efficient implementation of Streams, Pravega is based on a tiered storage model.
-Events are persisted in low latency/high IOPS storage  (Tier 1 Storage) and higher throughput storage (Tier 2 Storage).
-Writers and Readers are oblivious to the tiered storage model from an API perspective.
+To deliver an efficient implementation of streams, Pravega is based on a tiered storage model.
+Events are persisted in low latency/high IOPS storage (Tier 1 storage) and higher throughput storage (Tier 2 storage).
+Writers and readers are oblivious to the tiered storage model from an API perspective.

-Pravega is based on an append-only Log data structure.
-As Leigh Stewart [observed](https://blog.twitter.com/2015/building-distributedlog-twitter-s-high-performance-replicated-log-service), there are really three data access mechanisms in a Log:
+Pravega is based on an append-only **log** data structure.
+As Leigh Stewart [observed](https://blog.twitter.com/2015/building-distributedlog-twitter-s-high-performance-replicated-log-service), there are really three data access mechanisms in a log:

 ![State synchroner](img/anatomy.of.log.png)

 All of the write activity, and much of the read activity happens at the tail of the log.
-Writes are appended to the log and many clients want to read data as fast as it arrives in the log.
-These two data access mechanisms are dominated by the need for low-latency – low latency writes by Writers and near real time access to the published data by Readers.
+Writes are appended to the log and many clients tries to read data immediately as it arrives in the log.
+These two data access mechanisms are dominated by the need for low-latency – low latency writes by writers and provide real time access to the published data by readers.

-Not all Readers read from the tail of the log; some Readers want to read starting at some arbitrary position in the log.
-These reads are known as *catch-up reads*.
+Please noete that, not all readers read from the tail of the log, some readers reads by starting at some arbitrary position in the log.
+These reads are known as **catch-up reads**.
 Access to historical data traditionally was done by batch analytics jobs, often using HDFS and Map/Reduce.
-However with new streaming applications, you can access historical data as well as current data by just accessing the log.
-One approach would be to store all the historical data in SSDs like we do with the tail data, but that can get very expensive and force customers to economize by deleting historical data.
-Pravega offers a mechanism that allows customers to use cost-effective, highly-scalable, high-throughput storage for the historical part of the log, that way they won’t have to decide when to delete historical data.
+However with new streaming applications, we can access historical data as well as current data by just accessing the log.
+One approach would be to store all the historical data in SSDs similar to tail data operations, but that leades to an expensive task and force customers to economize by deleting historical data.
+Pravega offers a mechanism that allows customers to use cost-effective, highly-scalable, high-throughput storage for the historical part of the log, that way they won’t have to decide on when to delete historical data.
 Basically, if storage is cheap enough, why not keep all of the history?